Lighta657/Data_Analytics_Portfolio/README.md

                                                 DATA ANALYTICS PORTFOLIO

-Examples in this portfolio include samples of raw data (some files are too large to download), defined objectives to be investigated, Exploratory Data Analysis (EDA), deployed Machine Learning algorithms, Lessons Learned Reports, and Findings Reports.
+Examples in this portfolio include samples of raw data (some files are too large to download), Exploratory Data Analysis (EDA), deployed Machine Learning algorithms, Lessons Learned Reports, and Findings Reports.

 Exploratory Data Analysis (EDA) and Machine Learning were performed using either Python (Jupyter Notebook) or R (RStudio).